TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 19

+* Marine jetpack fuel use no longer depends on your inventory weight.
+Instead, jetpack acceleration is scaled to your inventory weight

 ## Update for Nov 16

 * Sentries no longer require a Sentry Battery.
 They are still limited to 3 per room and they still require a Robotics Factory to be constructed.